 Experts predict that we can look forward to withdrawing money from ATMs with our mobile apps, more biometric authentication, improved voice banking, machine learning, and smart bots to improve customer experience on mobile banking apps.

 Mobile banking provides customers with 24-hour access to account balances and transaction histories.
 You can use mobile banking to deposit checks anytime, pay bills, check your history by date and description, transfer money directly to other people, and make loan payments.

 Banks use statistical approaches to estimate the number of deposits and claims for a certain day.
 This kind of data is widely used in making all administrative decisions.

 How big is the US banking industry?

-In 2018, the US banking industry had $17.9 trillion in assets and a net income of $236.8 billion.
-Within the banking industry, the four biggest names in the US are: JPMorgan Chase & Co, Bank of America, Wells Fargo, and Citibank.
+According to the Federal Financial Institutions Examination Council and the Federal Reserve Bank of St. Louis, the commercial banks in the US had $19.7 trillion in assets in Q3 of 2020.
+Within the banking industry, the four biggest names in the US are JPMorgan Chase & Co, Bank of America, Wells Fargo, and Citibank.

 What is meant by mobile banking?

 Mobile banking refers to the use of a smartphone to manage bank transactions, such as monitoring account balances, transferring funds between accounts, paying bills, and locating ATMs.

 Experts suggest that mobile banking is significantly more secure than online banking via a computer since you perform your transactions using a secure mobile app instead of an internet browser.
 In addition to being more secure, mobile banking allows users to check their accounts and pay bills at their convenience while exercising complete control over their finances from their smartphone.

 Is mobile banking secure?